 These projects are already synced together by Unito

 This message appears when attempting to create an exact duplicate of a flow that you've already made.
-This is not possible, and in general, everything should be handled in just 1 flow without making copies.
-If you're running into issues building your flows, please contact us and we'll help set you up!
+This is not possible, and in general, everything should be handled in just one flow without making copies.
+That this can happen if you're trying to create a flow for a Trello board that already has a Mirror in it.
+Since Mirrors are a type of flow, you can't have a Mirror and a standard flow in the same Trello board.

 You don't have access to this flow